 Step 2: Double click to open the certificate file.

-Step 3: In Add Certificate windows select "Always Trust".
+Step 3: In the Add Certificate windows select "Always Trust".

 Step 4: Right click on the ScoutDNS certificate and select "Always Trust".